 Trinh-Duc is the first ever French international of Vietnamese origin.
 He played rugby from the age of 4 in Montpellier and stayed there throughout his professional career.

-Part of the squad for all 7 of France's games during the RWC 2011 campaign, kicking a conversion in the final.
+He was part of the squad for all 7 of France's games during the RWC 2011 campaign, kicking a conversion in the final.
 Having played in the world cup warm-up game against England at Twickenham missed out on selection for RWC2015.

-Man of the match for France v Italy in Rome, March 2009, when he scored his first RBS 6 Nations try, his second and most recent in the tournament came against Wales in Cardiff 2010.
+Trinh-Duc became man of the match for France v Italy in Rome, March 2009, when he scored his first RBS 6 Nations try, his second and most recent in the tournament came against Wales in Cardiff 2010.

-Played in the final 3 rounds of the RBS 6 Nations 2016 and went on the tour to Argentina gaining 2 further caps but then a fractured arm sustained vs Samoa in November kept him out of rugby for 4 months.
+He played in the final 3 rounds of the RBS 6 Nations 2016 and went on the tour to Argentina gaining 2 further caps but then a fractured arm sustained vs Samoa in November kept him out of rugby for 4 months.

 Trinh-Duc helped Toulon to a Top 14 Final where they were beaten by Clermont.
 He was not included in the initial France squad to face South Africa in June but was called into the squad after Camille Lopez withdrew.

-Trinh-Duc went into the three-match series against South Africa with 58 Test caps to his name.
+He went into the three-match series against South Africa with 58 Test caps to his name.

 As of the 2018/2019 Champions Cup, Trinh-Duc has had 38 European Cups appearances scoring 4 tries and 114 points.